4 ways to be inclusive when interviewing au pairs

 1. Be aware of your own unconscious bias

-Unconscious bias is defined as unconscious forms of discrimination and stereotyping based on someone else’s race, gender, sexuality, ethnicity, weight, age, and more.
-“As a host family searching for your family’s au pair, there is most certainly unconscious bias at work—it’s impossible to eliminate it completely,” says Reannon from Premier Au Pair.
-However, there are ways to interrupt unconscious bias during the matching process just like in any other situation.
+Unconscious bias is a subtle, unconscious form of discrimination or stereotyping based on someone's race, gender, sexuality, ethnicity, weight, age and more.
+“As a host family searching for your au pair, there is almost certainly some unconscious bias at work — it's impossible to eliminate completely,” says Reannon from Premier Au Pair.
+But there are ways to interrupt it during matching, just as in any other situation.

-The first step to interrupting your unconscious bias is to pay attention to the thoughts that are going through your head as you review an au pair’s profile.
-What causes you to become interested in some au pair candidates and reject others?
-It may help to ask yourself the following questions, and other questions like them, to help you identify internal stereotypes:
+The first step is to notice the thoughts going through your head as you review a profile.
+What makes you interested in some candidates and not others?
+It can help to ask yourself questions like:

 • How does an au pair's nationality influence my interest in them?

-• Am I making judgments about an au pair based on their appearance?
+• Am I making judgments based on appearance?

-• Am I dismissing candidates based on their gender, religion, age, etc.?
+• Am I dismissing candidates based on gender, religion, age and so on?

-Once you become more aware of your unconscious bias, you can challenge your own stereotypes and judge whether a candidate is right for your family based on the things that matter most: their experience, qualifications, and personality.
+Once you're more aware of your bias, you can challenge your own stereotypes and judge candidates on what matters most: their experience, qualifications and personality.

 2. Voice your commitment to inclusion

-Reannon advises families to not only be prepared to discuss important social topics but to be proactive in sharing opinions about them.
-One way to do this is by including pertinent information in your Host Family profile.
-For example, “adding photos of your family at a Pride event shows that you support the LGBTQ+ community.”
-She also loves this inclusive statement shared in one host family’s profile: “We hope that you will feel comfortable being yourself around us and we look forward to having you care for and teach our kids.”
-Making your commitment to inclusion very clear in your profile helps au pairs feel much more at ease with your family and comfortable asking follow-up questions they might have during the interview process.
+Reannon advises families to be proactive in sharing their views, not just ready to discuss them.
+One way is to include relevant detail in your host family profile — for example, photos of your family at a Pride event show that you support the LGBTQ+ community.
+She also loves this inclusive line from one family's profile: “We hope you'll feel comfortable being yourself around us, and we look forward to having you care for and teach our kids.”
+Making your commitment clear helps au pairs feel at ease and comfortable asking follow-up questions.

 3. Review your interview questions